-Constipation is a common problem for people with a stoma, for many, it is a mild hindrance that happens once in a while, but there are a number of stoma patients who suffer from constipation on a more regular basis.
+Constipation is a common problem for people with a stoma.
+For many, it’s a mild hindrance that happens once in a while, but there are a number of stoma patients who suffer from constipation on a more regular basis.
 Blockages on the stoma can quickly become uncomfortable and even painful, so it’s essential that you learn how to treat and prevent constipation should it happen to you.

 There are a number of potential causes for constipation, not all of which are due to having a stoma.
 Knowing these causes may help you to become more effective at managing constipation.
 Common causes for constipation include:

 If you are suffering from constipation, you will likely be searching for some kind of treatment to help alleviate the situation and aid you in passing stool effectively.
 The first port of call for any ostomate should be to increase their fluid intake and dietary fibre, eating foods such as wholemeal bread and pasta, as well as more fruit and vegetables.

 If constipation persists despite the change in diet and increase in fluids, we would recommend that you speak to your stoma care nurse or a healthcare professional.

 People suffering from constipation will often wonder whether they can use laxatives with a stoma to help them pass stool.
 However, laxatives for an ostomate can be dangerous as they may cause a rapid loss of water and electrolytes.
 In particularly, laxatives are not recommended for those who have an ileostomy.